stdNullPtr/postgres-docker-template/README.md

 ## Features

-- PostgreSQL with pgAdmin web interface
-- Automated backup system with retention policy
+- PostgreSQL with automated backup system
 - Health checks and logging
 - Performance tuning for development and production
 - Common PostgreSQL extensions pre-installed